 In High School I thought that it would be really “cool” (code word for not cool at all) to take Latin instead of any language that might help me speak around the world later in life.
 Flash forward several years, I found myself married into an Italian family, only able to “speak” (code word for not speak at all) Latin.
 After visiting the Italian relatives with only a cute “ciao!” to offer, I felt inspired to learn Italian.

 I have been taking Italian lessons now for about a year, and things have been going pretty well.
-My biggest hurdle in learning a new language is finding people to practice with.
+But my biggest hurdle in learning a new language is finding people to practice with.
 So it has become a mission of mine to find local hot spots for speaking Italian.
 Here are some of my favorite places to practice Italian:

-One of my favorite places to grab a coffee and study.
+This is one of my favorite places to grab a coffee and study.
 The owners, Francesco and Lorenzo, are Tuscan born and many of their employees are either from Italy or speak Italian.
 It is also common to find locals speaking Italian here too.

 Also Italian run, this new hot-spot in Little Italy has everything on offer – coffee, pastries, pizza, pasta and vino.
 They have great seating and a super friendly staff.
 They make an amazing cappuccino, and I love that all of their coffee accoutrements are straight from Italy, right down to their napkin dispensers.